...

 Suncoast Watersports has all of your beach adventure needs covered.
 Whether you want to Jet Ski, kayak, snorkel, parasail, or ride on a banana boat they have a rental with your name on it.

-Parasailing is one of my favorite activities personally, but there’s really not a wrong option here!
+Parasailing is one of my favorite activities personally, but there’s not a wrong option here!

 Parasailing Clearwater Beach, view from above